Baudin999/Baudin999.github.io/about.md

 permalink: /about/
 ---

-My name is Carlos Kelkboom, I'm a programmer.
+My name is Buadin, I'm a programmer.
 I write software and I think about problems inside of a given problem space.
 Which probably tells you way more than you need to know...